Electronic Arts (NASDAQ:EA) Updates FY 2022 Earnings Guidance

 Electronic Arts (NASDAQ:EA) updated its FY 2022 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $6.400-$6.400 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $6.380.
 The company issued revenue guidance of $7.40 billion-$7.40 billion, compared to the consensus revenue estimate of $7.39 billion.Electronic Arts also updated its Q2 2022 guidance to $1.100-$1.100 EPS.

-The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, September 22nd.
-Shareholders of record on Wednesday, September 1st will be issued a dividend of $0.17 per share.
-This represents a $0.68 annualized dividend and a yield of 0.49%.
-Electronic Arts’s payout ratio is 14.98%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, September 22nd.
+Shareholders of record on Wednesday, September 1st will be issued a $0.17 dividend.
+This represents a $0.68 dividend on an annualized basis and a yield of 0.49%.
+The ex-dividend date is Tuesday, August 31st.
+Electronic Arts’s dividend payout ratio (DPR) is presently 14.98%.

-In other Electronic Arts news, insider Laura Miele sold 785 shares of the stock in a transaction on Tuesday, June 1st.
+In other news, insider Laura Miele sold 785 shares of the stock in a transaction that occurred on Tuesday, June 1st.
 The shares were sold at an average price of $142.92, for a total transaction of $112,192.20.
-Following the transaction, the insider now directly owns 36,032 shares of the company’s stock, valued at $5,149,693.44.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Also, CFO Blake J. Jorgensen sold 5,975 shares of the stock in a transaction on Wednesday, May 12th.
-The shares were sold at an average price of $139.51, for a total transaction of $833,572.25.
-Following the transaction, the chief financial officer now directly owns 26,693 shares in the company, valued at $3,723,940.43.
+Following the sale, the insider now owns 36,032 shares in the company, valued at $5,149,693.44.
+The transaction was disclosed in a filing with the SEC, which is available at this link.
+Also, insider Vijayanthimala Singh sold 800 shares of the stock in a transaction that occurred on Monday, June 14th.
+The shares were sold at an average price of $146.66, for a total transaction of $117,328.00.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 131,137 shares of company stock worth $18,720,524.
-Insiders own 0.65% of the company’s stock.
+In the last 90 days, insiders sold 125,162 shares of company stock worth $17,886,952.
+Corporate insiders own 0.65% of the company’s stock.

 About Electronic Arts

-Electronic Arts Inc develops, markets, publishes, and distributes games, content, and services for game consoles, PCs, mobile phones, and tablets worldwide.
-It develops and publishes games and services across various genres, such as sports, racing, first-person shooter, action, role-playing, and simulation primarily under the Battlefield, The Sims, Apex Legends, Need for Speed, and Plants vs.
+Electronic Arts, Inc develops, markets, publishes, and distributes games, content, and services for game consoles, PCs, mobile phones, and tablets worldwide.
+The company develops and publishes games and services across various genres, such as sports, first-person shooter, action, role-playing, and simulation primarily under the Battlefield, The Sims, Apex Legends, Anthem, Need for Speed, and Plants v.

 Receive News & Ratings for Electronic Arts Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Electronic Arts and related companies with MarketBeat.com's FREE daily email newsletter.